 Delta Phi Alpha

 Our department is a chapter of Delta Phi Alpha, the National German Honor Society.
 Promoting the study of German language, literature and civilization, the society offers fellowships for advanced undergraduate students who plan to visit Germany.
-Delta Phi Alpha also confers the National German Award for an outstanding senior who continues their study of German in graduate school.
+Delta Phi Alpha also confers the National German Award for an outstanding senior who continue their study of German in graduate school.

 McTyeire International House

 German is one of the five languages featured in McTyeire House, a “living/ learning center” on campus.
 This exceptional dormitory promotes the use of foreign languages and the awareness of different cultures.
-Students speak their target language while living at McTyeire.
+Students speak their target language while living in McTyeire.

 A concentration in German gives majors and minors the necessary skills to go on to graduate studies in German or to choose from a wide range of academic disciplines linked to German culture such as philosophy, music, religious studies, sociology, psychology, engineering, biochemistry, and zoology.
 Moreover, as one of the global languages, knowledge of German is an asset in an increasingly competitive job market.
 More than 60 million Americans claim German heritage; 20 million people in the world currently are learning German as a foreign language.
 German is the most widely spoken language in Europe, is an official language in seven countries, and it is frequently used in business and science not only in Europe, but also in Russia and parts of Asia.
 750 major American firms do business in Germany, while 1100 German companies do business in the U.S.